… or Amigaaaaaaaahhhh !

 Jumpers setup for flashing in DFU mode.

 After successful tests, I could start working on the installation itself.

 The first thing that needed a small mod was a bottom metal shielding.

-The small part had to be removed from the one on a picture below
+The small part had to be removed from the one in the picture below

 A case had to be prepared as well.

 I decided that the best place for a bare GOTEK PCB will be under the original floppy drive.
-I had to cut holes for tact switches, USB socket, and LCD.
+I had to cut holes for tact switches, USB sockets, and LCDs.

-At first, holes were drilled and extended to proper size with a file.
+At first, holes were drilled and extended to the proper size with a file.

 Here is how it looked.

 That’s all for now.
 I am currently working (a shitload of projects would be the best description here) on hydrographic projects that will sort out problems with cases that are in very bad shape.
 Hopefully, I will be able to present ’em soon 😀